The trace-free Einstein tensor is not variational for the metric as field variable

 If no such $a$ exists or the integral does not converge, the Vainberg--Tonti Lagrangian associated to $E_A[y^B]$ does not exist.
-The fundamental result of variational completion now is the following (see references \cite{Voicu.Krupka:2015,Hohmann.EtAl:2021}): \begin{theorem}[informal statement] If the Vainberg--Tonti Lagrangian $\mathcal L[y^A]$ associated to $E_A[y^B]$ exists and the expression $E_A[y^B]$ is locally variational, then variation of the action $\int \mathcal L[y^A] \D^n x$ with respect to $y^A$ will yield the original expression $E_A[y^B]$. \end{theorem} Put differently: for $E_A[y^B]$ locally variational, i.e.\ arising from some locally defined Lagrangian depending pointwise on $y^B$ and its derivatives, the Vainberg--Tonti Lagrangi\-an---if it exists---is a Lagrangian equivalent to the original one.
+The fundamental result of variational completion now is the following (see \cite[Theorem 1]{Hohmann.EtAl:2021}\footnote{In the original formulation of variational completion in ref.\ \cite{Voicu.Krupka:2015}, the lower limit of the integral defining the Vainberg--Tonti Lagrangian was assumed to be $0$.
+In ref.\ \cite{Hohmann.EtAl:2021}, this was generalised to allow for a lower limit $a$ differing from $0$.
+For notational simplicity, ref.\ \cite{Hohmann.EtAl:2021} treated only the case of second-order expressions $E_A[y^B]$ (i.e.\ depending on up to second derivatives of $y^A$); however the proof of \cite[Theorem 1]{Hohmann.EtAl:2021} works analogously for arbitrary finite order.
+In any case, for our present application second order is sufficient, since the trace-free Einstein tensor is of second order in the inverse metric.}): \begin{theorem}[informal statement] If the Vainberg--Tonti Lagrangian $\mathcal L[y^A]$ associated to $E_A[y^B]$ exists and the expression $E_A[y^B]$ is locally variational, then variation of the action $\int \mathcal L[y^A] \D^n x$ with respect to $y^A$ will yield the original expression $E_A[y^B]$. \end{theorem} Put differently: for $E_A[y^B]$ locally variational, i.e.\ arising from some locally defined Lagrangian depending pointwise on $y^B$ and its derivatives, the Vainberg--Tonti Lagrangi\-an---if it exists---is a Lagrangian equivalent to the original one.
 Taking the contrapositive, we obtain the following: \begin{theorem}[informal statement] If the Vainberg--Tonti Lagrangian $\mathcal L[y^A]$ associated to $E_A[y^B]$ exists and variation of the action $\int \mathcal L[y^A] \D^n x$ with respect to $y^A$ yields an expression \emph{different} from $E_A[y^B]$, then $E_A[y^B]$ cannot be locally variational.

 \end{theorem}

 By applying \cref{thm:var_compl_contrap}, we can now easily prove non-variationality of the trace-free Einstein tensor: